Renewable Energy

 Interest in environmental responsibility and renewable energy provides a context as to why chemistry is integral to solving fundamental problems.
 The Renewable Energy workshop is designed for educators interested in integrating chemical concepts derived from renewable and sustainable energy into the general chemistry curriculum and laboratory.
 Topics ranging from fuel combustion, solar cells, battery technology, and biofuels will be used to introduce concepts in organic chemistry, thermodynamics, biochemistry, and inorganic chemistry.

-The five-day workshop is held on the campus of Beloit College in a new LEED certified (platinum) science center and includes a large number of hands-on activities and laboratory experiments that mostly do not require specialized equipment.
-Participants receive a text book, lab directions, and resources for class use.
+The five-day workshop is held on the campus of Beloit College in a LEED certified (platinum) science center and includes a large number of hands-on activities and laboratory experiments that mostly do not require specialized equipment.
+Participants receive lab directions and resources for class use.

 Day 1: Solid, liquid, gas – energy density and entropy